populse/populse_mia/docs/source/documentation/pipeline_example.rst

 |

-* Save the pipeline in the proposed folder (User_processes) by clicking on "Save pipeine" or "Save pipeline as" in the "Pipeline" menu:
+* Save the pipeline in the proposed folder (User_processes) by clicking on "Save pipeline" or "Save pipeline as" in the "Pipeline" menu:

   .. image:: ../images/save_pipeline.png
    :align: center